-I watched so many movies that my ear phones hurt my ears.
+I watched so many movies that my earphones hurt my ears.
 I didn’t sleep but did not feel bad either.

 Houston, There’s No Problem

 We were surprised that we were not vetted at the border.
 In fact, there was no mention of the virus.
-The only thing that was blasting over the intercom was the usual warning to not leave your bag unattended.
+The only thing that was blasting over the intercom was the usual warning not to leave your bag unattended.